jiwon-seattle/My-Daily-Journal/README.md

 ### To see Demo web app:

-Currently the app is deployed via Heroku.
+Currently, the app is deployed via Heroku.
 Visit https://my-daily-journal-jw.herokuapp.com/.

 ### To run dev mode locally:

-[Weather API](https://openweathermap.org/api) is needed to run development mode.
-Please have the api and put it into `const apiKey = HERE!` in app.js in website folder.
+[Weather API](https://openweathermap.org/api) is needed to run the development mode.
+Please have the API and put it into `const apiKey = HERE!` in app.js in the website folder.

 ```bash
   $ git clone https://github.com/jiwon-seattle/My-Daily-Journal.git